8r14z/coding-interview-prep/README.md

 Child node means a node put later on DFS.
 For example DFS put `a` to the tree, and later `d`, a->d is a shortcut in the tree

+**WARNING** Memorized the visited node to avoid duplication and wrong result...on undirected graph or directed graph with cycle

 #### Cycle detection
 Graph has a cycle if DSF has a backward edge